 Shetland has an abundance of wildlife.
 It is renowned for its fascinating heritage and timeless quality.
 In 2019 Shetland has been voted as one of the top summer destinations in Europe (Lonely Planet).

-Shetland is a land of many contrasts, from rugged hills and flower-strewn meadows; large new houses and traditional crofts to ultramodern ships and small boats which can trace their ancestry back to Viking times.
+Shetland is a land of many contrasts, from rugged hills and flower-strewn meadows, large new houses and traditional crofts, to ultramodern ships and small boats which can trace their ancestry back to Viking times.

 The islands are distinctly Norse in character, yet very much part of Scotland.
 If you're looking for a higher quality of life, then Shetland could be for you.

-Find out more about NHS Shetland on their website.
+Find out more about NHS Shetland.

-NHS Tayside employs a workforce of around 14,000 staff and provides a comprehensive range of primary, community-based and acute hospital services to more than 400,000 living in Dundee City, Angus and Perth & Kinross.
-Its main health organisations are Tayside NHS Board, the Single Delivery Unit and three Health and Social Care Partnerships (HSCPs) in Angus, Dundee and Perth & Kinross.
+NHS Tayside employs a workforce of around 14,000 staff and provides a comprehensive range of primary, community-based and acute hospital services to more than 400,000 living in Dundee City, Angus, and Perth & Kinross.
+Its main health organisations are Tayside NHS Board, the Single Delivery Unit, and three Health and Social Care Partnerships (HSCPs) in Angus, Dundee, and Perth & Kinross.

 Tayside Health Board was established in April 1974 and is responsible for commissioning health care services for the residents in the geographical local government areas.
-NHS Tayside’s governance includes 3 major and a number of community hospitals, including the University of Dundee’s Medical School attached to the regions flagship institute, Ninewells Hospital in Dundee.
+NHS Tayside’s governance includes 3 major and a number of community hospitals, including the University of Dundee’s Medical School attached to the region's flagship institute, Ninewells Hospital in Dundee.
 It also includes over 60 GP surgeries and a variety of health centres staffed by thousands of employees of the health region.

-Find out more about NHS Tayside on their website.
+Find out more about NHS Tayside.

 NHS Western Isles (otherwise known as Western Isles Health Board) employs around 1030 staff.
 It provides healthcare services to the local population of approximately 26,500 people.
 The Western Isles is a group of 11 populated islands located 40 miles off the North West coast of Scotland.
 It is 130 miles long, from the Butt of Lewis in the North to the Isle of Barra in the South.

-Find out more about NHS Western Isles on their website.
+Find out more about NHS Western Isles.

 Purpose: Better quality health and social care for everyone in Scotland.

-The Healthcare Improvement Scotland Health Board focuses their efforts and resources on enabling people to make informed decisions about their care and treatment.
+The Healthcare Improvement Scotland Health Board focuses its efforts and resources on enabling people to make informed decisions about their care and treatment.
 They help health and social care organisations to redesign and continuously improve services.
 NHS HIS provides evidence and shares knowledge that enables people to get the best out of the services they use and helps services improve.
 They are also responsible for providing quality assurance that gives people confidence in the services and supports providers to improve as well as making sure every pound invested in our work adds value to the care people receive.

-Find out more about NHS Healthcare Improvement Scotland on their website.
+Find out more about Healthcare Improvement Scotland.

 NHS 24 is Scotland’s national telehealth and telecare organisation.
 They run a telephone advice service covering the out-of-hours period, allowing patients to seek medical advice if they are unwell and need to talk to someone before the GP or dental practice reopens.
 You will get advice depending on your symptoms.
-This could be managing symptoms at home, or visiting your local pharmacy.
+This could be managing symptoms at home or visiting your local pharmacy.
 You might need to see an on-call doctor or other health professional.
 If you need to see a doctor immediately NHS 24 will arrange this for you.

-Find out more about NHS 24 on their website.
+Find out more about NHS 24.

-NES also cooperates and collaborates with regulatory bodies and other organisations that are concerned with the development of the health and care workforce for example the General Medical Council, universities and other professional bodies.
+NES also cooperates and collaborates with regulatory bodies and other organisations that are concerned with the development of the health and care workforce for example the General Medical Council, universities, and other professional bodies.